2001 Park Place North

 Mr. Morris was born and raised in Birmingham, Alabama.
 He is a magna cum laude graduate of Cumberland School of Law, where he was a Cordell Hull Fellow.
 He was elected to the prestigious Curia Honoris following his graduation from Cumberland.
 In 1997, Mr. Morris received his undergraduate degree from Millsaps College, where he graduated cum laude with a degree in psychology.

-Mr. Morris was selected by his peers for inclusion in The 2012 Top Attorneys in Birmingham – Rising Star by Birmingham Magazine and he was also selected by Super Lawyers’ as a 2013 Alabama Rising Star.
+Mr. Morris was selected by his peers for inclusion in The 2012 Top Attorneys in Birmingham – Rising Star by Birmingham Magazine.
+He was also selected by Best Lawyers in 2019 as a top attorney for his work in the area of Litigation – Health Care and by Super Lawyers as a 2013 Alabama Rising Star.
 He was a member of the Birmingham Bar Association’s Future Leaders’ Forum Committee and he was honored to be selected for and graduate from Class 12 of the Alabama State Bar’s Leadership Forum.
 Currently, Mr. Morris has been appointed by the Alabama State Bar to serve on the Lawyer University Task Force and the Future of the Profession Task Force.
 He has also been appointed by the Alabama State Bar to the Leadership Forum Planning Committee for 2016-2017.
 Mr. Morris is a member of the Alabama Bar Association (Litigation and Healthcare Sections), the American Bar Association (Litigation and Healthcare Sections), Defense Research Institute (Medical Liability & Healthcare Law, Lawyer’s Professionalism & Ethics and The Young Lawyers’ Committees), the American Health Lawyers Association, the Birmingham Bar Association and the Alabama Defense Lawyers Association.
 Mr. Morris has also been admitted as a member of the Professional Liability Defense Federation.
 Mr. Morris is also serving on the Executive Leadership Team for the American Heart Association’s 2017 Birmingham Heart Walk.

 NOTICE.
 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).